Sudan Tribune: Plural news and views on Sudan

 April 22, 2018 (JUBA) - The former political detainees in South Sudan have described the country’s fallen army chief of staff, General James Ajongo Mawut as “a friend, a liberator and a colleague”.

-- Former South Sudanese political detainees hold a press conference in the Ethiopian capital, Addis Ababa, on 13 February 2014 (Photo: IGAD)

-Mawut died in the Egyptian capital, Cairo on Friday after a short illness.
+Mawut died in Cairo, Egypt on Friday after a short illness.

 The group, in a 20 April condolence message to the deceased family and the public, expressed shock over Mawut’s death.